-Liquid crystals have also been widely used in many photonic applications, such as spatial light modulators, adaptive lenses, diffractive optics, lasers, biosensors, thermo-sensors, smart windows, tunable filters, fiber optics, non-linear optics, and microwave and terahertz phase shifters.
-Meanwhile, many interesting applications of liquid-crystal polymers and elastomers have been demonstrated.
-Original papers addressing advanced materials, new phenomena, device physics, and new applications that relate to new display applications are encouraged.
+Liquid crystals have also been widely used in many photonic applications, such as spatial light modulators, adaptive lenses, diffractive optics, lasers, smart windows, tunable filters, and microwave and terahertz phase shifters.
+In particular, the fast phase modulation and/or the high diffraction efficiency for holographic applications are in great demand.
+Original papers addressing advanced materials, new phenomena, device physics, and new applications that may relate to new display applications are all encouraged.